wso2-extensions/esb-connector-salesforcebulk/docs/batches.md

 #### Retrieving results of a batch that has completed processing

-The getBatchResults operation retrieves results of a batch that has completed processing by sending a GET request.
+The getBatchResults operation retrieves results of a batch that has completed processing.

 **getBatchResults**
 ```xml